hazelcast/hazelcast-client-protocol/README.md

 ```

 to generate the codecs at the `ROOT_DIRECTORY/OUTPUT_DIRECTORY` which is `~/git/hazelcast/hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/`.
-See that the `OUTPUT_DIRECTORY` is inferred from the language, namely `hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/` for `JAVA`.
+See that the `OUTPUT_DIRECTORY` is inferred from the language, namely `hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/` for `java`.

 If you want to specify an output directory relative to the root directory, you can call